fastrgv/Asud/README.md

 The current chain of related digit pairs is printed to the terminal, along with a list of deletable candidates.

-Finally, chains that do not result in deletable digits are now skipped.
+Finally, chains that do not result in deletable digits are skipped.

 -----------------------------------------------------------------------------------------------------